WillCaton2350/WillCaton2350/README.md

-Hi there 👋 i'm Will
+Hi there 👋 I'm Will

 - 🎨 I’m currently creating automated tools in Python
 - 👯 I’m looking to collaborate on projects in PyQt5, Selenium, and Django.